Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Introduction

-Multiple imputation, first developed by \citet{Rubin1978, Rubin1987}, is a widely used approach for handling missing data.
+Multiple imputation, first developed by \cite{Rubin1978, Rubin1987}, is a widely used approach for handling missing data.
 In multiple imputation, $M > 1$ imputed values for missing observations are sampled from the posterior predictive distribution of the missing data given the observed data.
 The $M$ imputed values result in $M$ completed data sets, each of which consists of the observed data and one set of imputed values for the missing observations.
-The completed data sets can each be analyzed separately using complete data methods and the results of the analyses can be combined into one final, pooled result using combining rules from \citet{Rubin1987} that account for both within-imputation variation and between-imputation variation.
+The completed data sets can each be analyzed separately using complete data methods and the results of the analyses can be combined into one final, pooled result using combining rules from \cite{Rubin1987} that account for both within-imputation variation and between-imputation variation.
+Multiple imputation approaches generally assume data is Missing At Random (MAR) as defined by \cite{Rubin1976}.
+For variable $\mathbf{X}$, MAR occurs when the probability of being missing depends only on the observed portion of $\mathbf{X}$.
+A special case of MAR occurs when data is Missing Completely At Random (MCAR) and the probability of being missing does not depend on $\mathbf{X}$.
+Data can also be Missing Not At Random (MNAR), which occurs when the probability of being missing depends on the missing portion of $\mathbf{X}$.